The Prettiest Lake in Every State

 Oklahoma: Lake Murray

-Southcentral Oklahoma is home to Lake Murray, a roughly 6,000-acre lake and attached state park.
+South central Oklahoma is home to Lake Murray, a roughly 6,000-acre lake and attached state park.
 Lake Murray State Park was the first state park in the Sooner State, and now it also holds the distinction of being the largest.
-Numerous campsites are available, but for those who prefer a little more glamp than camp, check out the cabins for rent.
-Beyond overnights, Lake Murray offers golf, fishing, boating, swimming, picnicking, and paddling.
+Numerous campsites are available, but those who prefer a little more glamping than camping can check out the cabins for rent.
+Beyond overnights, Lake Murray offers golf, fishing, boating, swimming, picnicking and paddling.
 Geology nerds should also make time to visit the Tucker Tower Museum, which contains one of the largest meteorites ever found.

 Crater Lake, Oregon